-- 208. COMMUNITY RECREATION (Phys.
+- COMMUNITY RECREATION (Phys.
 Ed.
-204) Two hours Especially for pre-social work students.
-Taught in Department of Physical Education. - 210.
-SOCIAL PSYCHOLOGY (Psych.
-210) Three hours This course is described under Psychology.
-Credit may be applied either as Sociology or Psychology.
-303 LABOR PROBLEMS Three hours - 303.
-LABOR PROBLEMS This course is described under Economics. - 304.
-The Family
+204) Two hours 208.
+Especially for pre-social work students.
+Taught in Department of Physical Education. - 303.
+LABOR PROBLEMS

+This course is described under Economics.

+304. THE FAMILY

 This course aims at an intensive study of the history of the family as a social and educational institution, and at a thorough discussion of the divorce problem and other problems connected with modern family life.
 Prerequisites: 203 and 204, or their equivalents.